noman-hussain0/Techspire-Solutions-Full-Stack-User-Management-Admin-Dashboard-System/README.md

 # 🚀 Techspire Solutions

-**Techspire Solutions** is a full-stack MERN web application that provides secure user authentication,<br> role-based access, and an admin dashboard for managing users and messages.
+**Techspire Solutions** is a full-stack MERN web application that provides secure user authentication, role-based access, and an admin dashboard for managing users and messages.
 The system is designed with scalability, security, and user experience in mind.

 ## 📌 Features